rgeissen/teradata-mcp-server/docs/server_guide/SECURITY.md

 ## Database Access

+The server connects the database with the user provided in the `database_uri` string and initiates a connection pool.

+You can chose to either:
+- Request end users to authenticate using their database credentials and use their identity for database access (**Service Account** pattern with server authentication enabled) or
+- Directly use the server database access without end-user authentication (**Application User** pattern with no authentication enabled).

 ### Service Account

+This method ensures each end-user accesses data using their own database credentials and permissions, preserving all existing Role-Based Access Control (RBAC) policies and row-level security rules.

 This requires you to create a proxy user for the MCP Server in advance, and associate existing database users so the MCP Server user can assume their identity.
+This needs to be associated with a user authentication mechanism (see next section) so the server validates the identity of the end user when a session begins.

 Here is how you can do it: